theonetruenerd/VenusLibraryDocumentation/docs/source/HSLStatistics.rst

   :return: The r-value of the paired data set
   :rtype: Variable

-.. py:function:: Stat_RSQ(array XArray, array YArray)
+.. ven:function:: Stat_RSQ(array XArray, array YArray)

   This function returns the pearson coefficient (r^2) of a paired data set